 Turn a new employee’s first day into a celebratory experience by allocating funds for managers to take them for lunch with the team on their first day.
 An offsite lunch gives them the opportunity to interact with their new coworkers in a casual setting and share personal details that create meaningful connections.

-Employees having a team lunch Create a Welcome Package
+Create a Welcome Package

 Save the employee handbook for the orientation meeting.
 Spruce up a new employee’s desk in a way that will make them smile by creating a welcome package.
 A welcome package can include:

-A welcome gift for a new hire
+- A welcome gift card

 Develop Week 1 Training Schedule